 - Whether they believe that the project succeeded.
 Why or why not?

 Returning Unused Funds

-Any unused project funds at the end of the project must be returned to the PSD
+At the end of the project, any unused project funds must be returned to the PSD EDI Office.

 - Mathematics Department Lunchtime Ado with Female Speakers Series: This grant funded lunchtime talks with women guest speakers to the department, attended by women students, postdocs, and OAAs.
 Over lunch the experience of women in mathematics is discussed.
 2-3 times a quarter.